replicatedhq/kURL/web/README.md

 # Testing
-1. Run `yarn run api-tests` in this directory
+1. Run `npm run api-tests` in this directory